threalwinky/threalwinky.github.io/content/post/umdctf2025/index.md

 ###  Register

-To perform post request we will see how the api works based on the source code and browser.
-For example, when i register, i see a request as
+To perform a post request we will see how the api works based on the source code and browser.
+For example, when I register, I see a request as

 ![image](https://hackmd.io/_uploads/rJFkypbgel.png)

 ![image](https://hackmd.io/_uploads/SkIC0hWeeg.png)

-So the register use application/json Content-Type to use for body request.
-And it requires two parameters is username and password.
+So the register uses application/json Content-Type to use for body request.
+It requires two parameters, which are username and password.
 So the register function i can perform as

 ```python
 async def register(url: str, debug: bool = False):